In this article:

 There are three types of fraud alerts:

-- An active-duty fraud alert also lasts one year, and is available to U.S. service members on assignment away from home.
+- An active-duty alert also lasts one year, and is available to U.S. service members on assignment away from home.

 - An extended fraud alert, also known as a fraud victim statement, stays on your credit report for seven years before expiring, and is intended for use by victims of identity theft or other credit fraud.
 When setting one up, you must provide a copy of an identity theft report you've filed with a law enforcement agency.